jaszlo/VisualMixer/README.md

-# darkermode
+# VisualMixer
-A Chrome extension that transforms any webpage into a dark mode
+A Chrome extension that makes any webpage more pleasant to look at and readable.